 Easy Hiking Trails Near Helen GA

-14. Tesnatee Gap to Cowrock Mountain- This 2.25-mile hike to Cowrock Mountain’s summit begins at Tesnatee Gap and follows the Appalachian Trail westbound.
+14. Tesnatee Gap to Cowrock Mountain- This 2.25-mile hiking trail to Cowrock Mountain’s summit begins at Tesnatee Gap and follows the AT westbound.
 In late spring and early summer, the trail is dotted with beautiful wildflowers.
 At the summit, you’ll be treated to spectacular views of the Blue Ridge Mountain scenery.

 15. Dukes Creek Falls- The 2-mile hike to Dukes Creek Falls is a kid-friendly adventure that’s partially wheelchair accessible.
 The scenic trail offers glimpses of Dukes Creek and the upper part of the 150-foot waterfall.
 The views when you reach the observation platform at the bottom make this one of the best waterfalls near Helen.